Queue Splitting

 So if we have a consumer app reading messages from a queue:

-A queue splitting session
+One SQS splitting session

-2 queue splitting sessions
+Two SQS splitting sessions

 The users’ filters will be matched in the order of the start of their sessions.
 If filters defined by two users both match a message, the message will go to whichever user started their session first.

-Getting Started with Queue Splitting #
+Getting Started with SQS Splitting #

-Enabling Queue Splitting in Your Cluster #
+Enabling SQS Splitting in Your Cluster #

 First of all, the SQS splitting feature needs to be enabled: